prabhakaran-annadurai/terraform-learning/basics/change-workflow.md

 ### 1. Adding a new resource

-Code to .tf -> terraform apply
+- step1 : Adding config code in main.tf file
+- step2 : run "terraform apply"

-Created a new vnet in an existing resource group
+Eg. I created a new vnet in an existing resource group

 ![](../screenshots/screenshot-3.png)